alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 (Footnote from [Planning for AGI and Beyond](https://openai.com/index/planning-for-agi-and-beyond/), Feb 2023) {: .centered }

-Alignment is not solved (that is why I'm on a safety team now), but some things have been surprisingly fine.
-Let's extend this gifts line of thought.
+Alignment is not solved (that's why I'm working on safety), but some things have been surprisingly fine.
+Let's extend this "gifts" line of thought.
 Say you magically had two systems, both at AGI level, with equal capability, trained in two ways: